iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 For flight controller setup, refer to the ArduCopter documentation on setting up `DroneCAN <https://ardupilot.org/copter/docs/common-uavcan-setup-advanced.html>`_ and `CAN in general <https://ardupilot.org/copter/docs/common-canbus-setup-advanced.html#common-canbus-setup-advanced>`_.

-After completing that set up, no additional configuration of the flight controller is required for it to receive ESC telemetry.
+After completing the configuratoin, no additional configuration of the flight controller is required for it to receive ESC telemetry.
 As covered in the :ref:`ESC Telemetry <telemetry_dronecan>` section of the Feature Reference Manual, Vertiq modules constantly broadcast ESC telemetry messages on the DroneCAN bus when they are connected, and PX4 flight controllers are able to accept those messages.